happywatch/SKTRings/README.md

 ## API Overview

 `SKRingNode` performs the bulk of the calculations and drawing of a ring chart so that you can focus on the adjustments and animations.
-You can control the `thickness` and the `color` of a ring.
+You can control the `thickness`, `arcEnd` (a.k.a. value), and the `color` of a ring.

 `SKNestedRingNode` simplifies creating multiple concentric rings.
 You can control the `spacing` between rings.